Best Website Builder

 I’m happy to report cancelling Squarespace is easy and done through a web-based cancellation system.
 Awesome.

-Squarespace's cheapest plan is Personal and it costs $16 / month (annual term).
+Squarespace's cheapest plan is Basic and it costs $16 / month (annual term).
 This price is in the same range as its direct competitors like Wix and Duda.

 Squarespace is cheaper than Wix.